NullSleep/RokuDependencyAnalyzer/README.md

 # Roku Dependency Analyzer
 The purpose of this tool is to analyze Roku node files in order to learn more about the dependencies between them.
-Working on Roku is complete waste of time.
+Deprecated.
+Working on Roku is a complete waste of time.
 Apple TV is much better.